College of Arms: Ceremonial

 Participation in these two annual ceremonies is considered the least time-consuming part of the herald's roles.
-However at other times they are involved in some of the most important ceremonies concerning the life of the British monarch.
-After the death of a Sovereign the Accession Council (made up of Privy Councillors and other officers such as the Lord Mayor of London) meets at St. James's Palace to make a formal proclamation of the accession of the next Sovereign.
+However, at other times, they are involved in some of the most important ceremonies concerning the life of the British monarch.
+After the death of a Sovereign the Accession Council (made up of Privy Counsellors and other officers such as the Lord Mayor of London) meets at St. James's Palace to make a formal proclamation of the accession of the next Sovereign.
 Traditionally, this proclamation is made by being physically read out.
 This task is assigned to the various members of the College by way of the Earl Marshal, who receives the text of the proclamation in person from the council.
 The proclamation is to be read at several locations in London.
 Traditionally the first reading is made from the Friary Court balcony at St James's Palace.
 Another reading and ceremony is held at Temple Bar.
 There a detachment of heralds, accompanied by troops of the Royal Horse Guards, formally demand admission to the precinct of the City of London from the City Marshall and City Remembrancer.
 The barrier, consisting of a silken rope (in place of the ancient bar), is then removed and the detachment marches forward to meet the Lord Mayor and City Sheriffs, where the proclamation would be read.
 There are also other readings by members of the College at the corner of Chancery Lane, in Fleet Street, and at the Royal Exchange.

 During the Coronation Ceremony, members of the College form part of the Royal procession as it enters Westminster Abbey.
 The members of the College walk in the procession in virtue of them being His Majesty's "Kings, Heralds and Pursuivants of Arms of England."
 They do so alongside their Scottish colleagues: the Lord Lyon, the Heralds and Pursuivants of Arms of the Lyon Court.
 The Garter King of Arms is usually placed next to the Lord Great Chamberlain in the procession; he has the duty of guiding, but not performing, the ceremony.
 Garter's duties during the coronation ceremony are therefore not unlike those of a Master of Ceremonies.
 It is only during this ceremony that the Kings of Arms are allowed to wear their distinctive crowns, the only group of individuals, apart from the King and Queen, authorised to do so.